monkeyhouky/Age_Classification_Software/README.md

   - Statistics and Machine Learning

 After running, the program will run in a continuous loop until "quit" is typed into the command window.
-Drag and drop an image into the working directory for autonomous age estimation
+Drag and drop an image into the working directory for autonomous age estimation.

+The detected race can be forced to either 'White' or 'Black' to experiment with the results by uncommenting line 47.